asiloisad/pulsar-image-editor/README.md

 - **Quick Navigation**: Use mouse wheel (without Ctrl) to quickly browse through images in a folder.
 - **Batch Workflow**: Make edits, save, then use wheel scroll to move to the next image.
 - **Non-destructive**: All edits are non-destructive until you save.
 Use "Reload Image" to revert to saved version.
 - **Undo/Redo**: Experiment freely with up to 20 levels of undo.
 Check notification messages to see your position in history.
+Viewport position and zoom are preserved when undoing/redoing operations like crop.
 - **History Management**: Making new edits from the middle of history will discard forward states, just like in text editors.
+- **Crop + Undo**: When you undo a crop operation, both the image and viewport position are restored, maintaining your visual context.

 ## Contributing